-When I ended the marathon of APIs, someone hit me up on Twitter to tell me about their API called Planet OS - or more accurately, an API for accessing other APIs.
-I pulled the following description, in their words, from a couple different places on the site:
+Someone once hit me up on Twitter to tell me about their API called Planet OS - or more accurately, an API for accessing other APIs.

 Planet OS maintains a curated catalog of public and commercial datasets.
 For each of the datasets in our catalog, Planet OS provides a detailed summary page that contains key metadata attributes and a downsampled dataset preview.

 [We provide] consistent programmatic access to high-quality weather, climate and environmental datasets from the world’s leading providers, making it easy to build data-driven applications and analyses.

 They seem to have found a great number of services - such as NASA and NOAA - that provide scientific/weather/earth related data, regularly download a small sample set from each service, and provide a way to access that information through their own API.
 Neato.
 I think.
 There's a lot of data there, I only barely scratched the surface, and I'm not a meteorologist so I didn't understand a lot of what I was looking at.

 You can use their service for free, for up to 500 requests a day and 5GB of data a month.
 Certainly enough to play around with since most of the data is returned as text that usually amounts to a few KB.

 - If you're unfamiliar with APIs, you might want to read this first to familiarize yourself.

 - You may want to install Postman, which allows you to access API endpoints without having to write an app, as well as save the calls you make and sync them online between your computers.

 As you browse the Planet OS REST API, they provide examples in several languages, which is really nice.
 If you're just testing things out, you can copy the cURL examples onto the command line or into Postman to test them out.